The Case of Schild & Vrienden (S&V)

 Mixed Outcome

-The ruling does not explicitly broaden or narrow the scope of freedom of expression in a general sense.
-Freedom of expression is a fundamental right that can be restricted to protect the rights of others.
-Extensive ECtHR jurisprudence establishes that criminal sanctions can be imposed to address the most extreme forms of expression, such as hate speech or incitement to violence.
-This sentence serves as an example of such a limitation.
+Freedom of expression is a fundamental right that can be restricted to protect the rights of others, and extensive ECtHR jurisprudence establishes that criminal sanctions can be imposed to address the most extreme forms of expression, such as hate speech or incitement to violence.
+This sentence serves as an example of such a limitation even though the Court did not consider Van Langenhove’s status as a political figure and former member of the Belgian Federal Parliament.

 Global Perspective